eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

 2. Che container name
 3. Data folder

 We determine the Che container name with the format `<prefix>-<port>`.
-The default prefix is `che` and can be changed on the CLI with `-e CHE_CONTAINER=<name>`.
+The default prefix is `che` and can be changed on the CLI with `-e CHE_CONTAINER_PREFIX=<name>`.
 If you use the default port, then this value is not added to the container name.
 However, if you change the port with `-e CHE_PORT=<port>` then we will use that value as part of the container name.

 When the CLI executes, it creates a configuration that ultimately launches a container from `eclipse/che-server` image which is the image that contains the Che container.
 This container receives the unique name created above.

+You can also optionally just set the name of the container with a UUID by setting `-e CHE_CONTAINER=<name>`.

 # Proxy Installation
 You can install and operate Che behind a proxy: